Afghanistan Mourns King Zahir Shah

 (SOUNDBITE OF MUSIC)

 SORAYA SARHADDI NELSON: Melancholic recitations of the Koran greeted Afghans on their television this morning.
 Guest on talk shows wiped their eyes as they recalled their former king.

-President HAMID KARZAI (Afghanistan): (Foreign language spoken)
+HAMID KARZAI: (Foreign language spoken)

-Inside his hardware store, 25-year-old Adri Sherazai(ph) said he will miss the former king.
+SARHADDI NELSON: Inside his hardware store, 25-year-old Adri Sherazai(ph) said he will miss the former king.

-Mr. ADRI SHERAZAI: (Through translator) He was larger than life, according to our fathers and grandfathers.
+ADRI SHERAZAI: (Through translator) He was larger than life, according to our fathers and grandfathers.
 He worked hard for our nation for four decades.

-NELSON: But next door, shopkeeper Moon Shazade(ph), who was 60 and was alive during Zahir Shah's rule, called him ineffective.
+SARHADDI NELSON: But next door, shopkeeper Moon Shazade(ph), who was 60 and was alive during Zahir Shah's rule, called him ineffective.

-Mr. MOON SHAZADE: (Through translator) He was like "Ali Baba and the Forty Thieves."
+MOON SHAZADE: (Through translator) He was like "Ali Baba and the Forty Thieves."
 For 40 years, he stole money from the people and built maybe four roads.
 He did nothing for our nation.

-NELSON: Such mixed reviews are not surprising, says Paul Fishstein who heads the Afghanistan Research and Evaluation Unit, a think-tank.
+SARHADDI NELSON: Such mixed reviews are not surprising, says Paul Fishstein who heads the Afghanistan Research and Evaluation Unit, a think-tank.

-Soraya Sarhaddi Nelson, NPR News, Kabul.
+SARHADDI NELSON: Soraya Sarhaddi Nelson, NPR News, Kabul.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.